Fort Campbell: Education

 Hammond Heights is divided among several elementary schools: Barkley and Marshall schools as well as Collins, Gorgas, and Hollis elementary schools.

-Mahaffey Middle School and Wassom Middle School serve separate areas.
-Mahaffey Middle's boundary includes Cole Park, Drennan Park, Gardner Hills, Harper Village, New Drennan, Stryker Village, Turner Loop, Werner Park, and Woodlands.
-Wassom's boundary includes Barker Court, Hammond Heights, LaPointe, Lee Park, McAuliffe Park, New Hammond Heights, Pierce Village, Summer Park, Taylor Village, and Zahn Park.
+All residents of Fort Campbell are zoned to Mahaffey Middle School, and Fort Campbell High School.

-All residents of Fort Campbell are zoned to Fort Campbell High School.
+In 2015 Jackson Elementary School and Lincoln Elementary School closed.
+Barkley Elementary was to have a new building.
+Wassom Middle School closed in 2017.
+Mahaffey Middle School and Wassom Middle School formerly served separate areas.
+Mahaffey Middle's boundary included Cole Park, Drennan Park, Gardner Hills, Harper Village, New Drennan, Stryker Village, Turner Loop, Werner Park, and Woodlands.
+Wassom's boundary included Barker Court, Hammond Heights, LaPointe, Lee Park, McAuliffe Park, New Hammond Heights, Pierce Village, Summer Park, Taylor Village, and Zahn Park.

 The high school first opened in 1962.
 The current high school building was dedicated in 2018.
 Of the students, the percentage who attend for all four years total at FCHS is 10.

 There were plans for a new middle school, but in 2019 the funds were instead designated for a wall along the Mexico-United States border.